 La Trobe Asia has been established to provide leadership on all aspects of the University's engagement with Asia.
 It is a unique effort by an Australian university to focus on Asia with a 'whole of University' perspective and to make Asia a key part of our teaching, research and external engagement.
 The creation of La Trobe Asia reflects our belief in the importance of the ways in which Asia is changing both to Australia and the world and the need for universities to provide leadership in grappling with these momentous changes.

 La Trobe has a long history of expertise in Asia: it is one of two universities in Australia that teach the major Asian languages Japanese, Chinese, Indonesian and Hindi; it pioneered Asian Studies in Australia; and from its foundation has developed strong links with universities across the region.

-La Trobe Asia will:
+La Trobe Asia:

-- Host public events, seminars and conferences
+- hosts public events, seminars and conferences

 Our team and contact details